spacetelescope/jwst/docs/jwst/outlier_detection/index.rst

   - build a stack of input data

-    - all inputs will need to have the same WCS in order
+    - all inputs will need to have the same WCS since outlier detection assumes the same flux for each point on the sky, and variations from one image to the next would indicate a problem with the detector during readout of that pixel
     - if needed, each input will be resampled to a common output WCS

   - create a median image from the stack of input data